 Muscles in Minutes

 Mary walks 4-5 miles every day.
 Walking is a great activity, no argument there.
-Yet this is a lot of the same activity and not ideal answer for stress.
+Yet that is a lot of the same activity and not ideal answer for stress.

-After 75 minutes even low-level activity or 45-60 minutes of moderate-to-high intensity activity – can elevate cortisol.
+After 75 minutes even low-level activity like walking or 45-60 minutes of moderate-to-high intensity activity – can elevate cortisol.
 Surprise, right?
 More is not better.

-Sometimes tracking your daily steps and walking can lead us to believe we’re getting exercise … and we’re moving…but a 4 miles walk in nature is not the same as cumulated steps while at work – as far as effect on stress levels.
+Sometimes tracking your daily steps can lead us to believe we’re getting exercise … and we are moving…but a 4 miles walk in nature is not the same as cumulated steps while at work – as far as effect on stress levels.
 And cortisol (from stress) seems to be the greatest challenge for Mary.

-It’s best for your body to distress with some shorter and higher intensity exercise.
-If walking is your ideal, two days a week find a hill and charge up for 1:00 and recover back down.
+It is best for your body to de-stress with some shorter and higher intensity exercise.
+If walking is your ideal, two days a week find a hill and charge up for 1:00 and recover on the way back down.
 Repeat that 5 times the first week, 6 the next and build up to doing 8 times.
-Then vary your intervals doing 30 seconds hard and 1:00 recovery one day and 2 minutes hard and 4 recovery the other.
+Then vary your intervals doing 30 seconds hard and 1:00 recovery one day and 2 minutes hard and 4 minute recovery the other.

 Belly fat does respond well to exercise… as long as it’s the right kind of exercise.